veldrid/veldrid/README.md

 Veldrid is a cross-platform, graphics API-agnostic rendering and compute library for .NET.
 It provides a powerful, unified interface to a system's GPU and includes more advanced features than any other .NET library.
 Unlike other platform- or vendor-specific technologies, Veldrid can be used to create high-performance 3D applications that are truly portable.

+___As of February 2023, I'm no longer able to publicly share updates to Veldrid and related libraries.
+If you're an active user or have contributed improvements in the past, feel free to reach out or join the [Discord server](https://discord.gg/s5EvvWJ) for more information about the status of Veldrid.___

 Supported backends:

 * Direct3D 11